technusm1/elixir-by-example/_pages/your-first-elixir-code.md

 ---

 {% contentfor sidebar %}
-Go ahead and have a look the [installation instructions](https://elixir-lang.org/install.html) for setting up Elixir.
+Go ahead and have a look at the [installation instructions](https://elixir-lang.org/install.html) for setting up Elixir.
 Once you're done, come back to this page.
 {% endcontentfor %}

 ## Our First Elixir Program

-Dating back to the 1970s, the first program for learners trying out a new programming language has been to print the text `Hello, world!` on screen.
+It's time to write your first Elixir program!
+Following a tradition that dates back to the 1970s, we'll start by creating a program that prints "Hello, world!" to the screen.
+This simple program will help us verify that everything is set up correctly and introduce us to some basic Elixir concepts.

+Let's dive in!
+Open your favorite text editor and type the following code:
 Let's try the same for Elixir.
 We'll try out different ways to do it.

 ### Option - 1: Scripting mode